jenkinsci/pipeline-plugin/COMPATIBILITY.md

 #### Jenkins core dependency

-First, make sure the baseline Jenkins version in your POM is set to at least 1.568 (or 1.580.1, the next LTS).
+First, make sure the baseline Jenkins version in your `pom.xml` is sufficiently new (specific versions will be noted below).
 This introduces some new API methods, and deprecates some old ones.

 If you are nervous about making your plugin depend on a recent Jenkins version,